Creating a Web Application with Spring Boot with JSP

 Spring Boot Starter Web Dependencies

-Following screenshot shows the different dependencies that are added in to our application because of Spring Boot Starter Web.
+The following screenshot shows the dependencies that are automatically added to our application by including Spring Boot Starter Web.

 Image